sou31415/sou31415.github.io/ExecPlan.blog-markdown-refactor.md

   Rationale: The user requirement specifies the title must come from the first visible heading, so frontmatter is limited to metadata like date and tags.
   Date/Author: 2025-09-27 / Codex

+- Decision: Support `content/blog/overrides.json` to override metadata such as date and description at generation time.
+  Rationale: Overrides allow manual edits without touching generated JSON, which is regenerated on each dev/build/lint run.
+  Date/Author: 2025-09-27 / Codex

+- Decision: Allow `readingTime` overrides to align with manual estimates.
+  Rationale: Some posts need curated reading time values, so overrides must cover this field too.
+  Date/Author: 2025-09-27 / Codex

 ## Outcomes & Retrospective

 The blog now renders from prebuilt JSON generated at build time.
 Markdown lives in `content/blog`, the generator writes JSON to `content/blog/generated`, and both the blog index and detail pages read from those artifacts.
 Lint passes after running the generator, and the pipeline is ready for adding Markdown content.